Menu

 I grew up in southern Arizona and attended college at the University of Arizona, majoring in education.
 I was always interested in art from childhood and loved to draw and paint whenever I got a chance.
 For many years I and my husband Randy did pottery part-time while pursuing other careers.
 I was a teacher in special education and early childhood education, until becoming a full-time artist.
 The business was established in 1990 while we were living in Oregon.

 I have a studio at my home and sell by consignment or wholesale to galleries, at craft fairs, and by special order.
+At this time I am only selling to customers in the Puget Sound area of Washington, where I can deliver my pieces in person.

 Artist Statement